 - Fat cravings: Do you have enough healthy saturated fat in your diet (ie. lard, butter, coconut oil, avocado, olive oil, cream, etc.)?
 This is especially important if you have ever been on a low-fat diet.
 Healthy fats are your friend– and they don’t make you fat!

 - Salt cravings: Your body wants chloride.
 Your best bet here is to make sure you get some unrefined salt in your diet.
 Cravings for salt are also often a clue of chronic stress.
 Under the stress response, you lose more sodium, and naturally want to consume more to compensate for the loss.
 Listen to your body and salt your food as your tastebuds see fit.

 - Sugar cravings: Sugar (glucose) is the body’s primary source of energy and is needed to fuel cellular energy production.
 When your intake is not sufficient (often due to dieting, low carb diets, and starvation), your body starts the inflammatory process of breaking down fat and proteins to MAKE glucose.
-Fruits, roots, and below ground veggies are the best choices, along with honey, maple syrup and small amounts of sucrose (table sugar).
+Fruits, roots, and below ground veggies are the best choices, along with honey, maple syrup, and small amounts of sucrose (table sugar).

 - Red meat cravings: You could be low in iron, zinc, or amino acids (building blocks of proteins).
 Also, if you regularly consume red meat regularly, and still have cravings, you might not be digesting it correctly.
 Poor digestion is a common symptom of a slowed metabolism; often a result of dieting and ignoring your body’s needs.

 P.S.
 Did you know that strong food cravings can be a sign of nutritional debt?
 Take the quiz below to find out how much nutritional debt you have, and what you can do about it!